Huy-DNA/Cpp-STL-compatible-DSA/Data structures/Linked list/Compact list/README.md

         * Worst-case auxiliary space: $\Theta(1)$
         * Worst-case running time: $\Theta(1)$
 * Other technical:
+    * Underlying array for holding the elements is dynamic.
+(HEY!!
+I've just figured out that I could have just included DynamicTable.h instead...)
     * Range-based for loop is supported.
     * Only works with elements of `TriviallyCopyableType`.